OpenBankingUK/knowledge-base-pub/docs/standards/general/vrp.md

 ### **Where can I find more clarification on destination accounts?**
-Several questions have arisen regarding the interpretation of this clarification, so the OBIE has published answers to key questions.
+Several questions have arisen regarding the interpretation of this clarification, so the OBL has published answers to key questions.
 Refer to the below queries under heading "Sweeping-destination account queries" or download from [here](https://www.openbanking.org.uk/news/important-update-questions-and-answers-on-the-definition-of-sweeping/)

 ### **Sweeping-destination account queries**
 These Q&As concern destination accounts for sweeping transactions which the nine mandated banks under the CMA Order (the “CMA9”) are required to grant sweeping access for under the Order.
 We anticipate that in addition to sweeping, individual CMA9 firms and Third Party Providers (“TPPs”) may wish to enter into commercial arrangements to access VRPs for purposes other than sweeping.
 Nothing in the Q&As restrict this.